Pauline Irene Nguene

-Pauline Irene Nguene is a Cameroonian-born petroleum engineer.
-She is currently the Cameroon Minister of Social Affairs.
+Pauline Irene Nguene (born 4 July 1958) is a Cameroonian petroleum engineer and politician who has served as Minister of Social Affairs since 2015.

 Early life

 Nguene hails from Minka village (Makak) in the Nyong-et-Kellé Division, Centre Region, of the Republic of Cameroon.
-She is holder of a Bachelor of Sciences in petroleum engineering from the New-Mexico Institute of Mining and Technology in the United States of America.
+She is holder of a Bachelor of Sciences in petroleum engineering from the New Mexico Institute of Mining and Technology in the United States of America.
 She completed her training by obtaining a post-graduate diploma (“maîtrise”/ Master) in earth sciences from the University of Yaounde.
 She later obtained a Specialised Graduate Diplomas in oil companies management at HEC Montréal.